openshift-labs/learn-katacoda/persistence/persistent-intro/rwo.md

 *URL*  http://rails-pgsql-persistent-my-database-app.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/articles/

-Enter the `username` and `password` below to create articles and comments.
 The articles and comments are saved in a PostgreSQL database which stores its table spaces on the Ceph RBD volume provisioned using the `ocs-storagecluster-ceph-rbd` *storageclass* during the application deployment.